Vikasdubey0551/ML-drug-effectiveness-abl-kinase/README.md

 ![statistical-test](./images/Statistical-test.png)

 # Conclusion
-* All model seems to provide the great performance based on **10-fold cross validation** of the dataset. **Neural Network** achieves a highest **F1-score 0.63** in predicting of drug bioactivity , which is better metric for model evalution.
+* All model seems to provide the decent performance based on **10-fold cross validation** of the dataset. `Gradient boosting`seems to providing the best performance.
-* From the confusion matricies, decision tree has the highest success in detecting the drug non-effectiveness.
+* **Neural Network** achieves a highest score in predicting both classes.
-* **Feature selection** suggests the `LogP` and `MW` are the most crucial factor for the successful prediction of drug bioactivity.
+* **Feature selection** suggests the `NumHDonors` and `MW` are the most crucial factor for the successful prediction of bioactivity of the drug.